Kara6432/switchbot-quietdrift/README.md

 ## Usage:

-Set position this way:
+Set position this way (you have to call an action, formerly known as a service):

 ```
-service: v6_quietdrift.set_switchbot_curtain_position
+action: switchbot_quietdrift.set_curtain_position
 data:
   speed: 1
   position: 90
-  entity_id: cover.curtain_3_f00b
+  entity_id: cover.<your_cover_entity>
 ```

-There is also an older service `cover.v6_set_switchbot_curtain_position`.
-It does the very same job, but the old service cannot be easily configured by GUI, only by YAML.
+There is also an older action `cover.switchbot_quietdrift_set_curtain_position`.
+It does the very same job, but the old one cannot be easily configured via the GUI, only by using YAML.